bastet27/Tier2-WiCys-CTF-2024/README.md

 #### Skipped

+### Notes:
+I tried this one and was able to log in to the admin console of the router, they had default credentials.
+I tried to use the PING section to do XXS or SQL injection but could not find the vulnerability.

 ## :one::one: 11.
 Cryptography (Easy) B4sed

-### Task Hint: Can you decode this?
+### Task Hint:
+Can you decode this?

-KZCWQTTFGJJHAWSHGUYFQMSWGRRUOVTKMRDDS2CYGJJHMZCXJJZVUVRZNFHEQTTMKAZTAPI=
+`KZCWQTTFGJJHAWSHGUYFQMSWGRRUOVTKMRDDS2CYGJJHMZCXJJZVUVRZNFHEQTTMKAZTAPI=`

-### Solution
+### Solution:
 I used the Magic tool in CyberChef and was able to retrieve the flag.

+### Notes:
+- [CyberChef](https://gchq.github.io/CyberChef/) is extremely useful when trying to decode things.

 ## :one::two: 12.
 Cryptography (Easy) Exam

+Task Hint:
-Task Hint: You didn’t finish studying for your SANS WiCyS exam because you were too busy pwning TryHackMe boxes.
+You didn’t finish studying for your SANS WiCyS exam because you were too busy pwning TryHackMe boxes.
 Before the exam starts, you tell your friend Gonzo that you need his help.
 Quick on his feet, Gonzo devises a genius plan: He will encrypt a message and send it to you.
 That way, if you get caught, the teacher will have no proof you’re cheating.
 Genius!
 During the exam,  Gonzo notices your distress signal and sends you this message:

-TAe1a_H{nwr_c2_c4}Mss_3b
+`TAe1a_H{nwr_c2_c4}Mss_3b`
 But, with all the stress from the exam, you forgot the decryption key.
 You remember Gonzo mentioning a rail.
 Can you figure it out before time runs out?

 ### Solution